knubie/learning-hoon/post-1.md

 > ###### :call %- "cenhep"
 > `{$call p/seed q/seed}`: call a gate (function).

-Again we have two samples (both seeds).
+Again we have two legs (both seeds).
 The first, `p` is the `gate` we wish to call, and `q` is the argument.
 Let's try it.

 ```
 %-(|=(a/@ a) 5)
 ```

 Again, I'm using the flat, regular form for `%-` here.
 The first twig is the `gate` we created before, and the second twig is the sample `5`.
-If you recall from the previous seciton where we used `%+` to call `add`, the first twig was `add` which is gate that's build into the Hoon standard library.
+If you recall from the previous seciton where we used `%+` to call `add`, the first twig was `add` which is gate that's built into the Hoon standard library.
 So, essentially here we are forming a `gate` and calling it in place.
 Neat!

 Now let's modify our example to take two `samples`.